-In 2017, the charter market became more appealing to direct investors and high-net worth individuals who are increasingly confident in the credit-worthiness of schools and charter management organizations (CMOs) accessing the bond market.
+In 2017, the charter market became more appealing to direct investors and high-net worth individuals who are increasingly confident in the credit-worthiness of the schools and charter management organizations (CMOs) borrowing in the bond market.
 At a time when rates on Treasury bonds and conventional municipal securities were near historic lows, charter school bonds remained appealing to some investors for their higher return relative to risk.

 Presented below are highlights from the 13 bond transactions priced and closed by CSFA in 2017.
 The 30-year True Issuance Cost yield reflects the real cost of borrowing, including all ancillary fees and costs, such as finance charges, discount points and prepaid interest, along with factors related to the time value of money.
 The spread reflects, in basis points, the rate difference between the CSFA-issued securities and the average for AAA-rated municipal securities for the day.
-Additionally, we have included the major purchasers involved in each transaction and the
+Additionally, we have included the major purchasers involved in each transaction and the pricing date's market situation and how that influenced pricing.
+The data illustrates 2017's bond market volatility, particularly in the early months of the year, with some stabilization of rates in the fall/early winter.

-&lt;sup>2 Risk remains an element of the charter school bond market.
+&lt;sup>1 Risk remains an element of the charter school bond market.
 In 2017, Tri-Valley Learning Corporation (Tri Valley) declared bankruptcy and defaulted on unrated bonds issued through CSFA in 2012.
 The Fiscal Crisis & Management Assistance Team report confirmed issues of organizational mismanagement and self-dealing at Tri Valley.
 These conclusions reinforce the importance of the Authority's continuing work to enhance CSFA oversight regulations, applicant governance requirements, and adherence to CSFA issuance guidelines.